lgrahl/saltyrtc-meta/Protocol.md

 A SaltyRTC task is a protocol extension to this protocol that will be negotiated during the client-to-client authentication phase.
-Once a task has been negotiated and the authentication is complete, the task protocol defines further proceedures, messages, etc.
+Once a task has been negotiated and the authentication is complete, the task protocol defines further procedures, messages, etc.

 ## Signalling Path